About This Course

 UCC and Online

-The Postgraduate Diploma in Trauma Studies is delivered by the School of Sociology at UCC in conjunction with WAVE Trauma Centre Belfast.
+The Postgraduate Diploma in Trauma Studies is delivered by Criminology at UCC in conjunction with WAVE Trauma Centre Belfast.
 The overall aim of the WAVE Trauma Centre as a cross-community, voluntary, regional organisation is to offer care and support to anyone bereaved, injured or traumatised through the 'Troubles' of Northern Ireland.
 Since its establishment in 1991, WAVE has offered direct support to over 5,000 individuals.
 WAVE service delivery includes Advocacy & Casework Services; Complementary Therapies; Counselling & Psychotherapy; Outreach Support and Welfare Advice.
 Other services include Trauma Training; Transgenerational / Youth services and Truth, Justice & Acknowledgement.
 By bringing the expertise of the WAVE team together with the programme staff in UCC, we aim to deliver a course that will allow students to develop their knowledge and understanding of trauma, both in a theoretical but also in an applied manner.

 This course focuses on both the individual and societal implications of trauma and draws on examples and experiences from individuals who survived, and societies emerging from, violent political conflict; however, this is only one aspect of the curriculum that informs our approach.
 The course deals with trauma as a universal process and the experience of the WAVE team, both in Northern Ireland, in the Balkans and in the UK informs the content and the delivery of this programme.
 This programme will run subject to number of successful applicants.